MarcusZeal/mystara-isle-canon/content/Sessions/Session 3.md

 **The ghosts speak in unison, their voices echoing with a melodic, rhyming cadence:**

-Welcome, travelers from afar,
+> Welcome, travelers from afar,
-We know you come from a distant star.
+> We know you come from a distant star.
-To proceed and find your key,
+> To proceed and find your key,
-Answer these riddles correctly.
+> Answer these riddles correctly.
+>

-For the key lies deep below,
+> For the key lies deep below,
-In the waters' gentle flow.
+> In the waters' gentle flow.
-But first, the riddles must be solved,
+> But first, the riddles must be solved,
-To prove your wisdom has evolved.
+> To prove your wisdom has evolved.
+>

-Listen well, and you will see,
+> Listen well, and you will see,
-The answers that will set you free.
+> The answers that will set you free.
-For in this place of ancient lore,
+> For in this place of ancient lore,
-The truths of elements are stored.
+> The truths of elements are stored.

 #### Riddles

 ^957214
 ##### Riddle 1
-I consume both wood and air,
+> I consume both wood and air,
-A roaring beast with a glowing lair.
+> A roaring beast with a glowing lair.
-I am feared and revered in lore,
+> I am feared and revered in lore,
-For I cleanse and destroy, down to the core.
+> For I cleanse and destroy, down to the core.
-What am I?
+> What am I?

 **Answer**: Fire

-**Ghosts' Dialogue**: "You have shown wisdom and understanding.
+> **Ghosts' Dialogue**: "You have shown wisdom and understanding.
 The answer is fire, the essence of Ignis, the God of Fire.
 Ignis, the Eternal Flame, who breathes life into the forge and brings warmth to our world."

 ##### Riddle 2:

 **Riddle**:
-I am sought when droughts arise,
+> I am sought when droughts arise,
-Reflecting moonlight in the skies.
+> Reflecting moonlight in the skies.
-I carve canyons deep and wide,
+> I carve canyons deep and wide,
-And in my realm, creatures glide.
+> And in my realm, creatures glide.
-What am I?
+> What am I?

 **Answer**: Water.

-**Ghosts' Dialogue**: "You have shown clarity.
+> **Ghosts' Dialogue**: "You have shown clarity.
 The answer is water, the essence of Aquara, the Goddess of Water.
 Aquara, the Life-Giver, who nurtures the land and quenches the thirst of all beings.
 Take this knowledge and proceed with our blessing."

 ##### Riddle 3

 **Riddle**:
-I am invisible yet feel my force,
+> I am invisible yet feel my force,
-I dance through trees and change my course.
+> I dance through trees and change my course.
-I can be gentle or fierce with might,
+> I can be gentle or fierce with might,
-Guiding ships and kites in flight.
+> Guiding ships and kites in flight.
-What am I?
+> What am I?

 **Answer**: Wind.

-**Ghosts' Dialogue**: "You have shown wisdom.
+> **Ghosts' Dialogue**: "You have shown wisdom.
 The answer is wind, the essence of Aerion, the God of Air.
 Aerion, the Unseen Voyager, who carries the breath of life and sweeps the skies.
 Take this knowledge and proceed with our blessing."

 ##### Riddle 4
 **Riddle**:
-I am the ground beneath your feet,
+> I am the ground beneath your feet,
-Where plants and trees find a seat.
+> Where plants and trees find a seat.
-You till and sow to make me yield,
+> You till and sow to make me yield,
-And harvest crops from my vast field.
+> And harvest crops from my vast field.
-What am I?
+> What am I?

+**Answer**: Earth.

-**Ghosts' Dialogue**: You have shown understanding.
+> **Ghosts' Dialogue**: You have shown understanding.
 The answer is earth, the essence of Gaeloria, the Goddess of Earth.
 Gaeloria, the Steadfast Guardian, who shapes the land and shelters life within her embrace.

 ---